CochinoChingon/static/_posts/2021-08-09-four-years-and-eleven-days.md

 ---
 title: Four Years and Eleven Days
-excerpt: ""a little about my wife and I, plus an announcement of what's going to happen on the podcast"
+excerpt: "a little about my wife and I, plus an announcement of what's going to happen on the podcast"
 date: 2021-08-09
 author_profile: true
 header: